 “Whenever I play Thor I think they will never call me again”

-Los Angeles (USA), Jul 7 (EFE).- More than a decade after his debut and with a dozen films behind him playing Thor, Chris Hemsworth returns with the most surreal version of Marvel in “Thor : Love and Thunder”, although the actor confesses that every time he interprets it he is convinced that he will not be called again.
+More than a decade after his debut and with a dozen films behind him incarnating Thor, Chris Hemsworth returns with the most surreal version of Marvel in Thor: Love and Thunderalthough the actor confesses that every time he interprets it he is convinced that they will not call him again.

 “Every time they call me to do the character I am grateful.
-Whenever I play it I think it will be the last time and that Marvel will not want me back,” he admits to Efe before the premiere, this Friday, of the fourth film about the Viking most famous of the superhero franchise.
+Whenever I play him I think it will be the last time and that Marvel will not want me back, “he admits to Efe before the premiere, this Friday, of the fourth film about the most famous Viking in the superhero franchise.

 Since then, the Australian actor has made the character of Thor his own, a vapid Viking with a statuesque physique and links to Greek mythology, until turning him into a hero whose existential crisis leads him to make the wrong decisions and distance himself from the people he loves.